 #3: The Content Area

-This is the biggest part of the web page.
+Also known as the body (in keeping with the anatomy less), this is the biggest part of the web page.
 It’s where your content shows up, whether that’s text, video, audio or images.

 #4: The Sidebar